 Many people confuse network marketing and direct sales.
 They are not the same thing.
 Network marketing is about building a team of independent distributors, having leverage, and earning overrides from your team, just like a real estate or insurance broker does.

 Direct selling, on the other hand, is when you sell a product directly to a consumer.
 Your focus in your personal sales.
-For example, I sell Avon because I like the products, they’re at a great price point, and the commission structure is great.
-I can earn up to 40% commission on my personal sales.
+For example, I sell antiques at flea markets, local auctions and on Craigslist.
+I enjoy buying and selling so this works great for me.

 When it comes to direct selling, you could sell someone else’s products or services, or make your own.
 I have a friend who makes her own candles and sells them at local events.
 That is direct selling.
 If you love dealing with people and enjoy selling (which most people don’t) I highly suggest direct selling.